X-ray properties of high-richness CAMIRA clusters in the Hyper Suprime-Cam Subaru Strategic Program field: Results

 In the self-similar model, the redshift evolution of the cluster scaling relations is described by the factor $E(z) = (\Omega_M(1+z)^3 + \Omega_{\Lambda})^{1/2}$ and the luminosity of the cluster gas in the hydrostatic state follows $E(z)^{-1}L\propto T^2$.
 Within this framework, the normalization of the luminosity-temperature relation evolves as $E(z)^{\gamma}$ \citep{Giles16}.
 Despite a number of observational studies, however, no clear consensus has been reached on the evolution of the scaling relations \citep[for a review, see][]{Giodini13}.
 In the present paper, we correct the redshift evolution by applying the self-similar model and plot $E(z)^{-1}L$ against gas temperature in the left panel of Figure~\ref{fig:lt}.

 We fit the observed $L_X-T$ relation to the power-law model (equation~\ref{eq:model_lt}).
-To account for measurement errors in both variables, we use the Bayesian regression method \citep{Kelly07} because it has been demonstrated that it outperforms other common estimators that can constrain the parameters even when the measurement errors are large.
+To account for measurement errors in both variables, we use the Bayesian regression method \citep{Kelly07} because it has been demonstrated that it outperforms other common estimators that can constrain the parameters even when data have large measurement errors or only upper limits.
 The quantities $a$, $b$, and the intrinsic scatter are treated as free parameters.